 : sued Patrick Cook over a cartoon captioned along the lines of "The Harry Seidler Memorial Retirement Village", which showed a box with food being shovelled in one end and shit out the other.
 Harry did not win and the judge and jury were most amused.

-the former City of Melbourne councillor subsequently became chair of the Celtic Club where he sued his deputy, Felicity Allen, in 2021 for making some ridiculous claims about him not being Irish enough and being a big drinking failed councillor.
-Doug Shave
+the former City of Melbourne councillor subsequently became chair of the Celtic Club where he sued the former club secretary

 : the former Court Government Consumer Affairs Minister in WA sued